alphons/Mvc.ModelBinding.MultiParameter/README.md

 });
 ```

-For using the multi parameter binding use the `AddMvcCoreCorrected` extension, complete Program.cs:
+For using the multi parameter binding use the `WithMultiParameterModelBinding` extension.
+Example complete Program.cs:

 ```c#
 using Microsoft.AspNetCore.Mvc.ModelBinding.MultiParameter;